 One of yachts key sales platforms are the various regattas in the BVI and they traditionally carried a couple of laptops sharing photos or attempt to manage duplicates via flash drives, etc. Unfortunately because of the size of the images, the sheer amount of data meant the system was sluggish and unruly, losing them valuable business as frustrated customers were unable to view the photos easily.

-We designed a portable network, based around a minature dual-core Windows 2003 Server (about the size of a hard back book), combined with a wireless access point to create the backbone of the new system.
+We designed a portable network, based around a miniature dual-core Windows 2003 Server (about the size of a hardback book), combined with a wireless access point to create the backbone of the new system.

 We then programmed a system (PIPS – Portable Image Processing System) which:

 Processed the days photos in to thumbnails, display size images and full screen images